If you have multiple sclerosis (MS), you probably had several tests done before you received your diagnosis.

 The image is usually very detailed, making it easy for doctors to see any problems or changes.
 If you have MS, small lesions are often visible in the brain and/or spinal cord.

 To help diagnose MS, MRIs that show any abnormalities in the brain or spinal cord are closely looked at.
-Doctors can use the initial MRI scan and compare it to any follow-up scans to see how the disease is progressing.
+Doctors can use the initial MRI scan by comparing it to any follow-up scans to see how the disease is progressing.

-In general, there are four different types of scans that can be used for an initial MS diagnosis and for additional follow-ups:
+In general, the two most common types of scans that can be used for an initial MS diagnosis and for additional follow-ups are these:

 - T1-weighted: This MRI scan of the brain uses an intravenously injected fluid to help doctors see lesions more clearly.
 The fluid helps to spotlight areas that have inflammation.
 Dark spots can also be detected.
-It’s believed these may show areas of permanent damage to the nerves.
+It’s believed that these dark spots may show areas of permanent damage to the nerves.

 - T2-weighted: Images from this type of scan can tell doctors about new and old wounds in the tissue.

 Some people with MS get an MRI only to find that there’s nothing on the image.

 According to the National MS Society, about 5 percent of people with MS show no initial signs of the disease on an MRI.
 These people are clinically diagnosed with MS by their doctor, who can still confirm a diagnosis based on other tests.